-31 Even if cash collections could be precisely identified with a tax year, collections and liability might not be exactly equal.
+32 Even if cash collections could be precisely identified with a tax year, collections and liability might not be exactly equal.
 Cash collections tend to exceed liability for a given tax year since, for example, not every taxpayer who has taxes withheld from a paycheck or makes a quarterly estimated payment files a tax return.
 Consequently, total cash collections corresponding to a particular tax year exceed the liability reported on returns filed for that year.

-- The concentration of income among a small number of high-income taxpayers and the disproportionate reliance on such taxpayers for revenue due to the State's progressive PIT structure; - Taxpayer behavior regarding overpayment and underpayment of quarterly estimated and extension payments; - Tax law change-related revenue estimation; and - Changes in the ratio of tax year-specific revenue to tax year-specific liability.
+- Volatile aspects of the economy, such as the performance of equity markets, financial services industry profits, and real estate activity, and their effects on income components, such as capital gains realizations, bonuses and stock incentive payouts; - The concentration of income among a small number of high-income taxpayers and the disproportionate reliance on such taxpayers for revenue due to the State's progressive PIT structure; - Taxpayer behavior regarding overpayment and underpayment of quarterly estimated and extension payments; - Tax law change-related revenue estimation; and - Changes in the ratio of tax year-specific revenue to tax year-specific liability.